Updated for .NET 7.0 - Feb 9, 2023

 This experience sucks, especially if you need to get a fix out quickly.
 Even worse in some scenarios this can leave your application in a non-running state as some files were updated and others did not.
 Unfortunately, this default behavior is not uncommon.

 Part 1: Shadow Copying

-Thankfully with .NET 6.0 and later an oldie but goodie feature called Shadow Copying is coming back.
+Thankfully with .NET 6.0 and later an oldie but goodie feature called Shadow Copying is now available for ASP.NET Core apps.
 This feature originated in Classic ASP.NET where it was the default deploy scheme, but it is not the default behavior in ASP.NET Core which executes binaries in-place in the original deploy folder.

-In .NET Core this, this is how this works:
+In .NET Core this, this is how the ShadowCopy behavior works: